Identity

 Overview

-Identity is at the core of Polymesh.
-All network participants must have an on-chain identity to interact with the blockchain and its assets.
+Identity is central to Polymesh.
+Network participants must have an on-chain identity to interact with asset and identity related transactions on the blockchain.

 Each identity: